20141006 - LOLA Conference - Local authorities focus on open standards and open data

-The Conference, which was originally planned on 10/10/2013 has been postponed till Thursday 13 March 2014 - Registrations will be open within short.
+The Conference has been postponed till 6 October 2014 - the final programme will be available within short.

 The Linked Organization of Local Authority for ICT Societies - LOLA, is proud to invite you to its first international Conference, which is organized in joint cooperation with the Citadel project leaders (Citadel statement).
 LOLA is a young international non-profit organization of ICT professional organizations.
 These associations comprise professionals who work in local authority and other local public service delivery organizations, and their suppliers, in different countries worldwide.
 LOLA will work collectively and collaboratively to achieve benefits to these organizations, their members and the citizens they serve.